 In this blog, we’re taking it one step further and into the crux of the matter – fulfilling the inspector or investigator’s requests.

 You’ve created a room for the inspector to do their work, the audit room.
-With the inspector are the host and at least one scribe.
-The scribe is writing down everything the inspector says, and these notes are relayed to the backroom.
-The backroom can contain several people, as many as needed to expedite the process.
+Accompanying the inspector are the host and at least one scribe.
+The scribe writes down everything the inspector says, relaying these notes to the backroom.
+The backroom can contain several people, as many as needed, to expedite the process.

 The goal is to fulfill an inspector’s request in 15 minutes or less.

 The three main request types are paper records, electronic records, and asking to speak to someone.
 Keep a record of all documents, files, drawings, etc., that are provided.

 Requests for paper documents or records are relatively simple –

 - Ensure the document is complete and doesn’t have any yellow stickers on it.

 - Figure out who is the best person to talk about the record, if so needed.

 - Bring the document to whoever is going to present it to the inspector.

 - Give it to the inspector, and then they will return it when they’re done.